Great South Coast Walk

 Go to the Resources page to download the entire route in GPX file format

-38sc2The last stage requires a permit from NSW Parks, which can be obtained from their office in Merimbula (02 6495 5000).
+38sc2The last stage requires a permit from the NSW Parks and Wildlife Service, which can be obtained from their office in Merimbula (02 6495 5000).
 It takes you through the most isolated parts of the south coast, so pack your tent as you head off into the Nadgee wilderness Area.
 There are two possible routes out of Wonboyn, inland or via the coast.
 The inland route takes you up into the forested hills behind the village to pick up the dirt access road that leads to the old Merrica River ranger station, reached by a suspension bridge across the river.
-For the coastal route you retrace your footsteps down the $WD track towards the coast,turning off to reach the shore at Greenglades.
-Here a faint foot-track, marked by pink ribbons leads you over a heavily timbered headland to the mouth of the Merrica River.
-Its tranquil lagoon can be waded to reach a sandy campsite on the far shore, from which a foot-track, then dirt road take you up along a ridge beneath the forest of the Nadgee Nature Reserve.
-This meets up with a fire trail near Tumbledown Mountain, where you rejoin the inland route.
+For the coastal route you retrace your footsteps down the 4WD track towards the coast, turning off to reach the shore at Greenglade.
+Alternatively, you may be able to arrange a boat transfer from Wonboyn (phone Luke at Wonboyn cabins 02 6496 9131) to the lake entrance at Baycliff and walk along the lake shore then the beach to reach Greenglade

-Finally you reach the neighbourhood of Lake Mallacoota.
+Finally, you reach the neighbourhood of Lake Mallacoota.
 In the rare chance that its entry is barred you can walk right into the town of Mallacoota on its southern shore.
-More usually, you will have phoned ahead to arrange for a boat to pick you up at the jetty on its northern shore and take you on a pleasant cruise to the end of your walk.
-For a walk that has so many water-crossings as a feature, this seems an appropriate way to end the section and The Great South Coast Walk.
+More usually, you will have phoned ahead to arrange for a boat (Dale at Mallacoota Cruises 0438 580 708) to pick you up at the jetty on its northern shore and take you on a pleasant cruise to the end of your walk.
+There are two possible pick-up points, depending on time, tide and conditions - one inland from a jetty on the north shore and the other from the sand spit at the end of Big Beach.
+To reach the inland point, you need to cross Howe Flats, which can be very boggy and wet, while the alternative pick-up is reached at the end of the beach walk.
+For a walk that has so many water-crossings as a feature, a final crossing of Lake Mallacoota seems an appropriate way to end the section and The Great South Coast Walk.

 39sc19